 - Name: In this field, the default Oracle home is displayed.
 Verify that the Oracle home specified is the Oracle Database Oracle home. - Path: In this field, the directory of the default Oracle home is displayed.
-Enter the directory location of the Oracle Database Oracle home in which you want to install the Oracle home files.
-If the directory does not exist, then Oracle Universal Installer creates it for you. - 3.
+Enter the directory location of the Oracle Database Oracle home in which you want to install the Oracle home files. - 3.
 On the Product-specific Prerequisite Checks screen, check for and correct any errors that may have occurred while Oracle Universal Installer was checking your system. - 4.
-To continue, refer to "Completing the Installation" on page -17.
+Refer to "Completing the Installation" to continue.